Chott el Djerid: Geography

 During winter, small tributaries of water can be seen discharging into the lake.

 Because the flooded area is very variable, values presented for the area of the lake (or its basin, which is almost always dry), can vary widely.
-Some sources provide values as high as 10,000 km².
-Similarly, figures given for altitude vary between 10 meters above and 25 meters below sea level.
+Some sources provide values for surface area as high as 10,000 km².

 Currently, freshwater irrigation schemes are being applied in the region to help eliminate salt from soils and increase the productive area.

-Surrounding area

 South of Chott el Djerid, the Grand Erg Oriental desert begins.
-The towns of Kebili and Douz are located south of the lake.
+The towns of Kebili and Douz are located south of the lake, and the city of Tozeur is located just to the northwest.

 Access

 The lake can be crossed by foot and even by car, but this is very dangerous since the salt crust is not always firm.

 During winter, when the lake is full, it can be crossed by boat.
 Piles of salt at its edges are collected for salt production processing.